-Since many hanging baskets are hung in shady areas like under a tree or under a porch, ferns are a popular choice for a hanging basket.
-Ferns like the shade and look great in shady spots of your home, especially if you grow them to be large and bushy.
+Since many hanging baskets are hung in shady areas like under a tree or a porch, ferns are a perfect, classy option.

 Petunias can be great for hanging baskets as they tend to mound and pour out over the sides of the basket.
 The cascading effect, along with their plentiful blooms, makes for a beautiful addition to your home!